 What can I not store in my unit?

 You must never store materials that are dangerous or combustible liquids or items such as solvents, glues, petrol, oil, fuel, asbestos, tyres, toxins, compressed gas, explosives, fire works or any such items.
 Additionally you cannot store livestock or any other living creatures, or items that could attract vermin or insects.
+We also do not permit Jet Skis, Quads or Motorbikes.

 Do I need insurance?

-If you need your items protected for fire or theft then you need to arrange insurance, as we do not provide insurance for your items and contents.
+We accept no liability for your items stored and If you need your items protected for fire or theft then you need to arrange insurance, as we do not provide insurance for your items and contents.
 There are several companies that can be found via a Google search for Self Storage Insurance if you need peace of mind.

 Can I run my business from my storage unit?